 The NBR has already sent letters to its all tax zones seeking list of establishments where foreign nationals have been working.
 The NBR taskforce will carry out sudden operations in those establishments to catch foreigners dodging income tax, said NBR first secretary (Tax legal and enforcement) Abul Kalam Azad.

 Talking to BSS, he said migrant Bangladeshis have to pay income tax before joining jobs but it is just opposite here in Bangladesh as many foreigners are working here without pay income tax properly.
+So, steps have been taken to bring those foreign workers under tax net, he added.

 "We've already conducted operations in five establishments and indentified 15 foreigners who are not paying income tax," said Azad.